wics-uw/website/content/S2015/S15-blog-rasheedayehuza.md

 "We didn't have to explain much to the girls, even though many of them had never used a computer until they started attending our workshops.
 It was an emotional moment when I realized they knew what logic meant and what it was like to build processes and algorithms.
 Their confidence skyrocketed."

-Tech Needs Girls would later partner with [Achievers Ghana](http://achieversghana.org), a club started by a 12-year-old girl named Amina to encourage success for girls.
+Tech Needs Girls would later partner with [Achievers Ghana](http://achieversghana.org), a club started by a 12-year-old girl named Amina to encourage girls to succeed.
 Both these organizations work towards the fact that a girl succeeding can bring about positive social change in her community.

 "It's important to invite successful women from the communities these girls are from.
 When girls see women that represent their background, they feel more motivated to take control of their lives.
 My goal is to teach girls that your profession is not just a tool for income, but also a tool for change."